Phinehas (band): The Fire Itself (2020-present)

 On August 1, 2020, Phinehas announced that it had begun writing for its fifth studio album, expecting to release it in 2021.
 On March 27, 2021, the band posted a photo on its official Facebook page, announcing that production of the album had begun.
 On July 8, Phinehas released a brand new single "In the Night" and announced that their upcoming fifth studio album, The Fire Itself, is set for release on August 27, 2021.
 At the same time, the band revealed the album cover and the track list.
 On July 29, they debuted the second single "Eternally Apart".
 On August 20, one week before the album release, the band unveiled the third single and title track "The Fire Itself".

 Musical style

-Phinehas have primarily been classified as metalcore, a mixture of hardcore punk and extreme metal.
+Phinehas have primarily been classified as srscore and metalcore, a mixture of hardcore punk and extreme metal.
 They have also been considered to incorporate elements of Christian metal and Southern rock into their style, and to be especially influenced by thrash metal.